andrewrgoss/andrewrgoss.com/content/about.md

 ![WhoIsHostingThis.com](https://raw.githubusercontent.com/andrewrgoss/andrewrgoss.com/master/content/media/Reed_Elsevier_logo.png)
 ![WhoIsHostingThis.com](https://raw.githubusercontent.com/andrewrgoss/andrewrgoss.com/master/content/media/UTI_logo.jpg)

+My unique combination of hard and soft skills is what makes me different and something I take pride in.
+Early in my career, I gained experience building out marketing campaigns using automation platforms such as <a href="https://www.marketo.com" target="_blank">Marketo</a> and <a href="http://marketing.teradata.com" target="_blank">Aprimo</a> (since acquired by Teradata).

+Writing - started this blog to keep my writing skills sharp.

 Data engineer and business intelligence developer in the marketing & advertising industry.
 Skilled in developing and supporting crucial back-end functionality behind data-driven applications.
 Enabler of advanced analytics towards reaching the right audience at the right time.
 Designs, builds, and deploys information system programs across software development life cycles.
 Technical aptitude is complimented by a strong business acumen originating from a career that began in client marketing services.
 Top-notch consultant and project manager with a mindset towards identifying and solving challenging business problems.
 Consistently provides quality ongoing services, on-time deliverables, and open communication around project status, risks, and challenges.
 Takes proactive approach towards career growth and skill development.
 Results-oriented, well-organized, self-motivated, and effective team member.

+Another characteristic that sets me apart is my strong desire to never stop learning.
+I set up the 'Learning' section of this website to document and track my progress in learning new concepts and abilities.

 # Skills
 ##### Core Competencies